SimonJackson24/AMSLPR/docs/user_guide_statistics.md

 ## Getting Help

-If you encounter any issues with the statistics module, please refer to the main [AMSLPR Documentation](README.md) or contact technical support.
+If you encounter any issues with the statistics module, please refer to the main [VisiGate Documentation](README.md) or contact technical support.